AngellXR/xrshowcase/README.md

 To contribute your project to XR Showcase, we just need a URL.
 It is recommended that you use tools, and frameworks that result in cross-compatible experiences.

 To improve XRShowcase, please fork and submit a PR.
-The person writing this is a product manager.
 Save me from myself. <3

 # What does AngellXR do?